cshen6/GraphEmd/Experiments/readme.txt

    Type generatePlotAEE(i) for i=-1,0,1,3,5 will generate figures in paper.

 Some data and figures are already generated within the /Matlab folder.
 Other scripts are mostly auxiliary functions and experimental trials.

-If any of the code is not working, this is typically caused by code update.
+If any of the experiment code is not working, this is typically caused by code update that may render certain scripts outdated.
 Please report in github issue and we will correct them asap.

+------------------------------Paper 2-----------------------------------------------------

+All experiments in paper 2 are in simImprove.m:
+>> simImprove(0)
+will produce the first figure.
+Change 0 to 1,2,3,4 for remaining figures.